acimail01/MMM-AssistantMk2-wiki/Usage.md

 exports.recipe = recipe

 ```
-Now, you can this recipe to this module in configuration.
+Now, you can add this recipe to this module in configuration.
 ```js
 config: {
   ...